 Do this as needed until the complete key has been entered.
 Remember, WEP keys only use the numbers 0-9 and letters A-F. WPA keys are sensitive to upper and lower case characters.
-You must enter the key exactly or the radio will not connect to the network.
+You must enter the key exactly or the sound system will not connect to the network select 'BRSP' to erase a character just entered (long press to clear); Info again to continue select 'OR' when the complete key has been entered select 'CANCEL' to cancel and re-run the Network Wizard

 The three controls on the right-hand side of the screen have special functions.
-You can quickly access these by pressing the Info button and then using the Tuning/ Select control as needed:
+You can quickly access these by pressing the Info button and then using the Tuning/Select control as needed: